Skip to main content

 Where Could It Take Me?

 Going on to study music at university or at a conservatoire can lead to a career in performing, composing, conducting or teaching.
 Music can also lead to careers in the recording industry, publishing, arts management and the media.
+Many PSC Music alumni are in leading positions in these professions.

 Students wanting to study music beyond Peter Symonds receive specialist higher education guidance, and progression to competitive institutions is outstanding.
 This guidance includes preparation for conservatoire auditions and workshops for Oxbridge/Russell Group entry requirements.
 Employers across many fields value the wide and varied skill-set cultivated by Music graduates, so as well as pursuing careers in the music industry, music graduates can be found in numerous other walks of professional life, including accountancy, law and academia.